 With Malaysia’s attrition rates around 18%<\/a>, local firms face talent scarcity as workers prioritize upskilling and work-life balance.
 This trend forces the manufacturing and tech sectors to implement stronger retention strategies to stay competitive.
 Navigating these shifts is essential for any business operating within Malaysia’s high-value, knowledge-driven economy.<\/p>\n

-Monitoring employee departure patterns provides high-value data for strategic planning and cultural health.
-Ignoring the reasons behind staff turnover often leads to operational gaps and increased recruitment costs.
-By proactively evaluating these trends, companies can build resilient, high-performing teams that maintain a strong competitive advantage.<\/p>\n\n\n\n
+Monitoring the Attrition Rate provides high-value<\/a> data for strategic planning and cultural health to prevent operational gaps.
+Proactively evaluating these departure patterns helps companies build resilient, high-performing teams and maintain a competitive advantage.<\/p>\n\n\n\n

 \n